coderus-ltd/hid/README.md

-    -t <seconds_to_wait_for_response>   Seconds to wait for the device to respond to the command -n <iterations>                     Number of times to attempt the command -setReport "exampleCommand"         Quoted list of commands to send to the device
+    -t <seconds_to_wait_for_response>   Seconds to wait for the device to respond to the command -n <iterations>                     Number of times to attempt the command -setReport "exampleCommand"         Quoted list of commands to send to the device -isAtached <YES | NO >              Check to test whether a HID device is attached or not.

 #### Example